Keith Adams tells the full story of the Rover P8. The company’s range-topping saloon was killed days before it was set for production.

-Had the P8 and P9 made it through to production, by 1973, Rover would have been in possession of an innovative and desirable range of cars, incorporating a Premium off-roader, an exciting sports car and muscular large saloon.
+Had the P8 made it through to production, by 1973, Rover would have been in possession of an innovative and desirable range of cars, incorporating a Premium off-roader, an exciting sports car and muscular large saloon.
 What actually happened was somewhat different and a sad reflection of the extraordinary bad luck that the company put up with in the early years of the BMH/Leyland merger.

 Certainly, such was the level of belief in the abilities of the P8 that the car had its mourners at Solihull long after its demise, but perhaps not as many as those that mourned the loss of the glamorous P9.

-It is fair to say that Rover never recovered from the loss of the Rover P8 and P9 and, although the SD1 that followed it was an enormously talented car, it suffered from Solihull build quality woes from day one.
+It is fair to say that Rover never recovered from the loss of the Rover P8 and, although the SD1 that followed it was an enormously talented car, it suffered from Solihull build quality woes from day one.
 Not only that, but the SD1 was compromised on several fronts to be deliberately cheapened so as not to pose a threat to the Jaguar XJ6.
 That, in turn, devalued the Rover name and, from that point on, British Leyland never allowed the company to compete in its traditional market sector.

 Thanks to Denis Chick, Jim Shaw, Ian Elliott, Ian Nicholls, Kevan Barnhill and Spen King

 - Concepts and prototypes : Austin Montego Estate (LM11E) - 17 February 2024

 - Concepts and prototypes : Austin Montego (LM11 saloon) - 17 February 2024